Michael-Perna/Data-Analysis-MovingLab/README.md

 # License

 # Further step
+## 1. Analysis
+- Compare GNSS receivers epochs-by-epochs

+- Improve theodolites anaysis

+- End xsens IMU amalysis

+## 2. Optimize Code
-concatTracks should be removed and integrate inside relative-precision as this is an inefficient way to proced.
+- concatTracks should be removed and integrate inside relative-precision as this is an inefficient way to proced.
 Which duplicate the data in a new format and it increase the saving space.

-Compare GNSS receivers epochs-by-epochs

-Improve theodolites anaysis

-End xsens IMU amalysis